 I have found that many (not all) competitors, both experienced and inexperienced, can sometimes be closed- minded when it comes to advice.
 What advice would you give to someone from a nutrition, training and attitude perspective who was interested in competing?If you decided to compete, you can’t cut corners.
 You have to work hard and consistently and not search for short cuts.
 You have to eat a certain way, every day.
 And you can’t miss any training sessions.
 This must remain constant no matter what else is going on in your life.
 As we all know, “life happens”.
 Yet, as a competitor, you must cast aside all the usual turmoil of everyday life.

-People sometimes forget that in order to do well in a show, its important to have support.
+People sometimes forget that in order to do well in a show, it’s important to have support.
 Who have been your biggest supporters?

 My family.
 Specifically, my mom and sister.